1. General Conditions

 The Buyer represents that it is acquiring the Goods for the purposes of a business and accordingly the Consumer Guarantees Act 1993 shall not apply.

-All differences which may arise between the parties arising out of or in relation to this contract or its performance shall be referred to arbitration in Nelson, New Zealand, unless the parties otherwise agree in writing to a different location.
-The appointment of arbitrators and process of arbitration shall be conducted in accordance with the Arbitration Act 1996 or any amendments thereof.
+Although New Zealand Courts shall have jurisdiction, the parties agree that, at the option of the Seller, all differences which may arise between the parties arising out of or in relation to this contract or its performance may be referred to arbitration in Nelson, New Zealand, unless the parties otherwise agree in writing to a different location.
+The appointment of arbitrators and process of arbitration shall be conducted in accordance with the Arbitration Act 1996 (including the provisions of both Schedules 1 and 2) or any amendments thereof.

 In the event that any clause of the terms and Conditions of Contract is invalid or unenforceable under the laws of the relevant jurisdiction, that clause will be amended, but only to the extent necessary to make it valid and enforceable under those laws.
 If amendment is not possible, that clause will be stricken from the Terms and Conditions of Contract, however the balance of the Terms and Conditions of Contract will continue in full force and effects.

 The Seller reserves the right to change any of these Standard Terms.
 Any change shall be notified through display of the amended terms on the Seller’s website and shall take effect in respect of all orders placed after such notification has been effected.
 The Buyer agrees that it is its obligation to check the currency of Terms through the Seller’s website and that the Buyer shall be deemed to have read and agreed to the amended Standard Terms in respect of any subsequent contract entered into between the parties.